beergeek/mongodb_audit_tooling/README.md

 Both sections are mandatory, as well as the `connection_string` option, but the `timeout` and `debug` are option (having defaults of 10 seconds and `false` respectivetly).
 SSL/TLS settings are optional, but if `ssl_enabled` is `True` then `ssl_pem_path` and `ssl_ca_cert_path` must exist.

 The `elevated_app_events`, `elevated_config_events` `elevated_ops_events` are comma separated lists of events that will be either tagged as `APP EVENT`, `CONFIG EVENT` or `OPS EVENT` respectively for easy querying in the audit database.
+The list of events are available in the [MongoDB documentation](https://docs.mongodb.com/manual/reference/audit-message/#audit-event-actions-details-and-results).

 The `audit_log` option, which is optional, is the path, including file name, to the MongoDB instance audit log, the default is `audit.log` in the directory where the script resides.

 ## config_watcher